MKLab-ITI/pygrank/docs/userguide/basics.md

 | `None`                                                    | Interpreted as a signal of ones.                                                                                                                                                                   | `obj=None`                   |

-!!! info
-    Signal values can be accessed
-    through the `signal.np` attribute, which out-of-the-box holds a `numpy` array.
+An internal representation of signal values in the second of the above formats can be accessed through the `signal.np` attribute.
+Out-of-the-box, your running backend will be
+`"numpy"` and therefore this will also be numpy array.
+However,
-    Different data types may be held, depending on the *current* backend; switching backends after a signal is obtained will yield a representation in the new backend's preferred format.
+different data types may be held, depending on the *current* backend; switching backends after a signal is defined or computed will yield a representation in the new backend's preferred format.

 Arithmetic operations defined by the running backend are also directly applicable to signals by implying the `np` attribute,